 Cultural & Justice Programming

-With sponsorship from the Department of Neighborhoods Community Partnerships Fund, and support from local partners and community advocates DNDA will produce 8 events in 2018 that will challenge institutional racism and foster a culture of belonging in the Delridge Community by connecting organizations and individuals through film, dialogue, storytelling and restorative justice.
+With sponsorship from the Seattle Department of Neighborhoods, and support from local partners, DNDA produced 8 events that worked to challenge institutional racism and foster a culture of belonging in the Delridge community by connecting organizations and individuals through film, dialogue, storytelling and restorative justice.

-With guidance from the larger Delridge community, and led by the leadership committee each event will engage and guide participants through the history of human development and into our formation of racial injustice.
-Adult and youth facilitators will use a variety of discussion methods, including relevant films and varying experiential activities to provide a basis of historical understanding for participants.
-Discussions at each event will be led using the restorative justice practices of peace making and healing circles to breakdown implicit barriers, remove existing cultural misunderstandings and facilitate honest dialogue.
+With guidance from the larger Delridge community, adult and youth facilitators used a variety of discussion methods, including relevant films and various activities, to provide a basis of historical understanding for participants.
+Discussions at each event will be led using the restorative justice practices of peacemaking and healing circles to breakdown implicit barriers, remove existing cultural misunderstandings and facilitate honest dialogue.

 Cultural Events Series 2016

-Over the years there has been a growing discussion for a need to bridge the gap between the diverse array of cultural groups that live and work within Southwest Seattle.
-With sponsorship from the Department of Neighborhoods Matching fund grant DNDA brought a series of Cultural Events to the Delridge community in 2016.
+With sponsorship from the Seattle Department of Neighborhoods, DNDA brought the Cultural Event Series to the Delridge community in 2016.
 The series brought together over 38 community organizations and businesses, provided over 20 local artists and instructors with paid opportunities to share their talents, served over 1,500 community members and provided over 20 youth with the opportunity to support and plan events.

 These events were held at DNDA’s Youngstown Cultural Arts Center, the Vietnamese Cultural Center, Camp Long and other venues in the neighborhood to showcase the rich cultural heritage of Delridge.
-Events included showcases of performing arts groups, youth poetry slams, cultural food and social justice events.
-As a result of this cultural series there has been an increase in collaborative efforts between organizations, residents and a greater awareness of the various cultures and customs that thrive within our community.
-This project has allowed those who call Delridge home to develop a greater connection to each other and to the many services that each of us provide.
-When there is a focus on telling stories, sharing resources and building relationships across cultures and perspectives we can continue to shape the positive growth of Delridge.
+Events included performing arts showcases, youth poetry slams, cultural food events and social justice events.
+This project has allowed Delridge residents to develop a greater connection with each other and with the many services that are provided in the neighborhood.
+When our community focuses on telling stories, sharing resources and building relationships across cultures, we can work together to shape the positive growth of Delridge.